Table of Contents[Hide][Show]

-Naruto is a massively popular manga and anime series.
-However, alongside the franchise is a slew of video games such as Naruto Shippuden: Ultimate Ninja Storm 4.
-This is a 3v3 style of fighting game where players can select from a large roster of iconic characters from the Naruto Shippuden franchise.
-Battles are just as flashy and stylish as you would see from the animated series, not to mention the ability to quickly swap characters to deliver a barrage of attacks is satisfying.
-Combat is simplified as well and it’s set across all the characters so there’s no need of learning every character’s move set.
-Not to mention that there are items that can be used during battles that could buff your health or even projectiles that can be thrown at your opponent.
+Naruto is a massively popular manga and anime series, and alongside the franchise is a slew of video games such as Naruto Shippuden: Ultimate Ninja Storm 4.
+This is a 3v3 style of fighting game where players can select from a large roster of iconic characters from the Naruto Shippuden series.
+Battles are just as flashy and stylish as you would expect from the animated series, and players have the ability to quickly swap characters to deliver a satisfying barrage of attacks.
+Combat is simplified and is the same across all of the characters so there’s no need to learn every character’s move set.

-Brawhlhalla has become essentially the free version of Super Smash Bros.
-Players are going to get a platform fighting game that takes a wide range of characters along with item drops to use as they duke it out with their opponents.
+Brawlhalla has become the free version of Super Smash Bros.
+Players get a platform fighting game that offers a wide range of characters along with item drops to use as they duke it out with their opponents.
 There are even some notable characters from other IPs included in the mix.
-For instance, players can find characters from Shovel Knight, Tomb Raider, The Walking Dead, and Adventure Time just to name a few franchises.
+For instance, players can find characters from Shovel Knight, Tomb Raider, The Walking Dead, and Adventure Time, just to name a few.

-It’s been a bigger hit as well these past few years.
-While it launched in 2017, the franchise is continuing to find new players today and it’s even become an Esports title.
-To top it off, this is a free to play video game so if you don’t already have it installed, nothing is stopping you from enjoying the game right now.
+While it launched in 2017, the franchise is continuing to find new players today and it’s even become an esports title.
+To top it off, this is a free-to-play game so if you don’t already have it installed, nothing is stopping you from enjoying it right this second.

 Platform: PS4, Xbox One